Total Energy Services Inc. Announces Acquisition of Shares of Savanna Energy Services Corp. on the TSX

 On December 9, 2016, Total commenced an offer to purchase all of the outstanding Savanna Shares.
 On March 1, 2017, Total filed a Notice of Change and Notice of Variation, which amended its original offer to, among other things, increase the consideration payable for Savanna Shares taken up by Total to 0.1300 of a Total common share and $0.20 in cash per Savanna Share and on March 13, Total filed a Notice of Variation indicating that it waived the 66 2/3 minimum tender condition (together, the "Offer").
-The Offer is scheduled to expire at 11:59 p.m.
-(Pacific Time) on March 24, 2017, unless withdrawn or extended.
+At 11:59 p.m.
+(Pacific time) on March 24, 2017, Total Energy took up 60,952,797 Savanna common shares validly tendered to the Offer (and not previously withdrawn) and announced that it had extended the period for the tender of additional Savanna common shares under its Offer to 12:00 p.m. on April 7, 2017.
+Full details of the extension of the period during which additional Savanna Shares may be tendered under the Offer are included in a Notice of Extension, filed on SEDAR (under Savanna's profile) at www.sedar.com and mailed to registered securityholders of Savanna on March 27, 2017.

 Total previously announced its intention to purchase Savanna Shares through the facilities of the TSX, subject to applicable law, from time to time commencing on January 13, 2017 until the expiry of the Offer.
 The purchase by Total of the Acquired Shares was undertaken in support of Total's objective of acquiring 100% of the Savanna Shares.